BlackAnt1968601851/RGSC-GTAIV/readme.md

-once created open IIS and add handlers to PHP as a FastCGIModule and for the file/extension create one for auth and one for start the start is equivalent to start.php but without the extension part.
+once created open IIS and add handlers to PHP as a FastCGIModule and for the file/extension create one for auth and one for start the and start is equivalent to start.php but without the extension part.

 I will make a video on setting this up once I get a change. wait for the release of the video if you don't know what to do.